LinkdropHQ/linkdrop-unlock/packages/sdk/README.md

 ⚠️ Don't forget to topup and approve tokens to precomputed proxy address before any links can be claimed from it.

+## Generate links

+It's either possible to generate links and campaigns using our [Dashboard](https://dashboard.linkdrop.io) or using SDK:

 ### Generate link for ETH or ERC20